ves-code/plumed2/user-doc/VES.md

 The VES code is a module for PLUMED that implements enhanced sampling methods based on _Variationally Enhanced Sampling_ (VES) \cite Valsson-PRL-2014.
-The VES code is developed independently from the PLUMED code, see the [homepage of the VES code](http://www.ves-code.org) for further information.
+The VES code is developed by [Omar Valsson](http://www.valsson.info), see the [homepage of the VES code](http://www.ves-code.org) for further information.

 The theory of VES is briefly explained \subpage ves_theory "here".